lexoyo/cms.blue/README.md

 Blue is a hosted version of Silex, preconfigured with

-* Directus as a source of data
+* directus.io as a source of data
-* 11ty as a builder
+* 11ty.dev as a builder
-* Liquid.js as a template language
+* liquid.js as a template language

 ## Silex vs editorX